fineanmol/plant-tree/README.md

-🌾 Updated on Tue, 30 Sep 2025 08:41:08 GMT
+🎋 Updated on Wed, 01 Oct 2025 06:09:04 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Before software can be reusable, it first has to be usable."